xvxvdee/battleShip/README.md

 # BattleShip
-The board game battleship turned into a commandline game using java.
+The board game battleship turned into a command line game using java.
 Play against the computer.
 You have 100 tries to sink all ships

 ## Built with
 - Java